doctorfree/MusicPlayerPlus/beets/README.md

 during import.
 These are almost always correct due to the algorithms used.

 After completing a Beets import it is recommended to manually review the resulting music library.
-If there are albums with Beets was not able to identify then they will be in folders named something like:
+If there are albums which Beets was not able to identify then they will be in folders named something like:

 ```